uoitsci/pi-labs/site/content/lab/gpio/index.md

 In our previous example we demonstrated the usage of a GPIO pin as output.
 In order to demonstrate using a GPIO pin for input, we are going to extend the previous example to make the LED blink when a button is pressed.

 Start with the circuit from Example 1.
 Insert a momentary pushbutton switch into the breadboard.
-Connect one terminal to pin #11 (which corresponds to GPIO #17) and another to +3.3V.
+Connect one terminal to GPIO17 and another to +3.3V.

 Your circuit should be similar to the following.

 {{<img src="led_button_circuit.png">}}

-When the button is pressed, the circuit between the +3.3V pin and pin #11 is completed.
-This causes the input value of #11 to be `GPIO.HIGH`.
+When the button is pressed, the circuit between the +3.3V pin and GPIO17 is completed.
+This causes the input value of #17 to be `GPIO.HIGH`.
 As we want a value of `GPIO.HIGH` to be read when the button has been pressed, we use set the `pull_up_down` argument to `GPIO.PUD_DOWN`.

 The following Python program turns on the LED when the button is pressed.
 The LED is turned off otherwise.

 {{< highlight python >}}
 import RPi.GPIO as GPIO

-GPIO.setmode(GPIO.BOARD)
+GPIO.setmode(GPIO.BCM)

-GPIO.setup(12, GPIO.OUT)
+GPIO.setup(18, GPIO.OUT)
-GPIO.setup(11, GPIO.IN, pull_up_down=GPIO.PUD_DOWN)
+GPIO.setup(17, GPIO.IN, pull_up_down=GPIO.PUD_DOWN)
-GPIO.output(12, GPIO.LOW)
+GPIO.output(18, GPIO.LOW)

 try:
     while True:
-        GPIO.output(12, GPIO.input(11))
+        GPIO.output(18, GPIO.input(17))
 except KeyboardInterrupt:
     GPIO.cleanup()
 {{< /highlight >}}